There are so many pre-workout formulas on the market that it can be hard to know where to start looking. Do you need caffeine or other stimulants?

 - Long lasting effects — Effects last for quite a while, might not be the best option for afternoon or evening exercise.

-Don’t let the neon color turn you off —Neon Sport Volt will get your attention for more than just its garish color.
-This creatine free pre workout focuses on Beta Alanine as its primary ingredient, along with other amino acids like citrulline and agmatine which is supposed to help improve blood flow to your muscles.
-While it does come in three flavors (watermelon, electric punch, and berry pomegranate), it also includes some odd ingredients — specifically olive leaf extract, rhodolia, and rauwolfia — which may or may not provide any benefit.
+RARI Nutrition is a creatine free pre workout with a healthy does of Beta Alanine (1.6g) and B vitamins (1.2mg) as its primary energy ingredients, along with other amino acids like l-citrulline and agmatine which is supposed to help improve blood flow to your muscles.
+While it does come in one flavor (strawberry lemonade), it also includes some odd ingredients — specifically black pepper extract — which may or may not provide any benefit.

 - Beta alanine — High levels of beta alanine are useful during workouts to reduce lactic acid build up and increase performance.